--Menu--

 Sidney went downstairs with a still stunned and now more confused Willow following.

+Upon seeing the girl walk down the stairs, Buffy's reaction was mostly disgust and confusion.
 She planted her hands on her hips, suddenly feeling territorial.
 "Who are you?"
-The question was not a
+The question was not a nice one.

 "Sidney."